Subhadeep0298/fusion-3d-design/readme.md

 ## 🧩 Design Features
 - Parametric design approach.
 - Optimized dimensions for stability and strength.
-- Clean and modular structure
+- Clean and modular structure.
 - Suitable for 3D printing and prototyping.

 ## 📁 Files Included